microsoft/live-share/docs/reference/security.md

     ![Visual Studio settings window with guest approval setting highlighted](../media/vs-setting-guestapproval.png)

-From this point forward you'll be asked to approve each guest that joins.
+From this point forward, you'll be asked to approve each guest that joins.

 <table style="border: none;">
 <tr style="border: none;">